Kernelized Decoded Quantum Interferometry: Results

-Let $B\in\{0,1\}^{m\times n}$ be a sparse parity-check matrix with left/right degree distributions $(\lambda,\rho)$ and girth at least $\Omega(\log n)$ on typical instances.
+\paragraph*{Sparse Max-XORSAT / LDPC-like structure} Let $B\in\{0,1\}^{m\times n}$ be a sparse parity-check matrix with left/right degree distributions $(\lambda,\rho)$ and girth at least $\Omega(\log n)$ on typical instances.
 The DQI reduction maps the shaped state $g(x)=P(f(x))$ through $\mathcal{F}$ to amplitudes supported on rows of $B$ and local combinations thereof (see~\cite{JordanNature2025}).
 We consider \emph{block-local} kernels that act as the identity outside disjoint blocks of size $b=O(1)$ and preserve factor-graph locality.

 Before stating a structural guarantee, we validate the DE surrogate by finite-length BP scans on BSC and AWGN channels.
 Figure~\ref{fig:main-thresholds} shows the characteristic S-shaped FER curves for a $(3,6)$ ensemble and marks the corresponding BP thresholds in erasure/noise level.
 These thresholds are the numerical counterparts of the decoder response curves $F_{\mathrm{LDPC}}$ introduced in Section~\ref{subsec:noise-decoder}: they indicate where the density-evolution fixed point drops below the diagonal and hence connect a local head-mass lift $\Delta\Sigma_{\mathrm{loc}}$ to observable BP performance.